-This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the consolidated financial statements of Li-FT Power Ltd. (the "Company" or "LIFT") for the years ended November 30, 2023 and 2022, which are prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") on a going concern basis.
-These documents, along with additional information on the Company including the Company's Annual Information Form ("AIF") for the year ended November 30, 2023, are available under the Company's SEDAR+ profile at www.sedarplus.com.
+This Management's Discussion and Analysis ("MD&A") should be read in conjunction with the unaudited condensed interim consolidated financial statements of Li-FT Power Ltd. (the "Company" or "LIFT") for the three months ended February 29, 2024, which are prepared in accordance with International Financial Reporting Standards ("IFRS") as applicable to the preparation of interim financial statements, including International Accounting Standard IAS 34 Interim Reporting.
+The unaudited condensed interim consolidated financial statements should also be read in conjunction with the Company's audited consolidated financial statements for the year ended November 30, 2023 and 2022, which are prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") on a going concern basis.
+These documents, along with additional information on the Company including the Company's Annual Information Form ("AIF") for the year ended November 30, 2023, are available under the Company's SEDAR+ profile at www.sedarplus.ca.